liferay/liferay-docs/develop/commerce/articles/50-checkout/30-commerce-shipping-engine.markdown

 Before we dive in, it's important to understand the difference between a *shipping option* and a *shipping method*:

-A **Shipping Option** determines how an order will be shipped and is selected by buyers at the time of checkout.
+A **Shipping Option** determines how an order is shipped.
+Buyers select this at checkout.

 ![Figure 1: Buyers choose from among various shipping options at checkout.](../../images/shipping-options.png)

 A **Shipping Method** provides a process for calculating the cost of a given shipping option.
-Shipping methods are selected by administrators when they create the options to present to buyers.
+Administrators select shipping methods when they create the options to present to buyers.

 ![Figure 2: Every shipping option relies on a cost calculation provided by one of these shipping methods---or by a custom method that you create.](../../images/shipping-methods.png)

-Administrators can create any number of shipping options for buyers to select, but all of them will will rely on a shipping method to calculate costs.
+Administrators can create any number of shipping options for buyers to select, but all of them rely on a shipping method to calculate costs.

 ## Creating a Custom Method [](id=creating-a-custom-method)